mwinteringham/restful-booker-platform/report/README.md

 # Restful-booker-report

-Report is responsible for collating information about the different rooms and the total price each room has made in bookings.
+Report is responsible for collating information about the different rooms their bookings.

 ## Running the checks